Azure/azure-kusto-labs/kafka-integration/standalone-mode/Module-09.md

 ### 10. Create the connect-kusto-sink.properties file with your Kafka topic, KafkaConnect conf, ADX conf

-a) Revisit the portal, your ADX cluster instance for the ingestion URI
+a) Revisit the portal, your ADX cluster instance for the ingestion URL

 ![CreateHDI01](images/06-kck-16.png)
 <br>